leucos/ansible-tuto/step-07/README.md

           command: a2ensite default
           when: result|failed

-        - name: Rolling back - Removing out virtualhost
+        - name: Rolling back - Removing our virtualhost
           command: a2dissite awesome-app
           when: result|failed